ananyadas158/shell-and-tube-design/README.md

 - This is a simplified design tool intended for preliminary sizing and educational use, not a substitute for detailed mechanical design (e.g. TEMA standards, Bell-Delaware method) in production engineering work.

 ## Licences
 This project is for educational purposes.
+Any modification, redistribution, or commercial use is prohibited without express written permission from the author.